Birth Control Coverage: FAQ

 Most health insurance plans now cover birth control.
 Plans that existed before the health reform law may have “grandfathered” status and may not have to offer this coverage.
 Check your policy or call your insurance company for information about your coverage.

 Can I get brand-name birth control pills?

 Generally, yes, though you must confirm that with your health plan.
 However, you will pay more for brand-name birth control than for generic.

 Is birth control covered for men in health insurance plans?

 No. Only women's birth control is covered.
-Health insurance companies do not have to pay for services related to a man’s reproductive capacity, such as condoms and vasectomies.
+Health insurance companies do not have to pay for male birth control, such as condoms and vasectomies.
 In some states, Medicaid provides family planning services and supplies to eligible men and women under the state plan.
 Contact your local state Medicaid agency to see if you qualify for coverage for family planning services.